awsdocs/aws-opsworks-user-guide/doc_source/gettingstarted-opscm-create.md

      If you do not set a value for `CHEF_AUTOMATE_ADMIN_PASSWORD`, a password is generated and returned as part of the `create-server` response\.
 You can also download the starter kit again in the console, which regenerates this password\.
 The password length is a minimum of eight characters, and a maximum of 32\.
 The password can contain letters, numbers, and special characters \(`!/@#$%^+=_`\)\.
 The password must contain at least one lower case letter, one upper case letter, one number, and one special character\.
    + An SSH key pair is optional, but can help you connect to your Chef Automate server if you need to reset the Chef Automate dashboard administrator password\.
 For more information about creating an SSH key pair, see [Amazon EC2 Key Pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) in the *Amazon EC2 User Guide*\.
+   + To use a custom domain, add the following parameters to your command\.
+Otherwise, the Chef Automate server creation process automatically generates an endpoint for you\.
+All three parameters are required to configure a custom domain\.
+For information about additional requirements for using these parameters, see [CreateServer](https://docs.aws.amazon.com/opsworks-cm/latest/APIReference/API_CreateServer.html) in the AWS OpsWorks CM API Reference\.
+     + `--custom-domain` \- An optional public endpoint of a server, such as `https://aws.my-company.com`\.
+     + `--custom-certificate` \- A PEM\-formatted HTTPS certificate\.
+The value can be be a single, self\-signed certificate, or a certificate chain\.
+     + `--custom-private-key` \- A private key in PEM format for connecting to the server by using HTTPS\.
+The private key must not be encrypted; it cannot be protected by a password or passphrase\.
    + Weekly system maintenance is required\.
 Valid values must be specified in the following format: `DDD:HH:MM`\.
 The specified time is in coordinated universal time \(UTC\)\.
 If you do not specify a value for `--preferred-maintenance-window`, the default value is a random, one\-hour period on Tuesday, Wednesday, or Friday\.
    + Valid values for `--preferred-backup-window` must be specified in one of the following formats: `HH:MM` for daily backups, or `DDD:HH:MM` for weekly backups\.
 The specified time is in UTC\.
 The default value is a random, daily start time\.
 To opt out of automatic backups, add the parameter `--disable-automated-backup` instead\.
    + For `--security-group-ids`, enter one or more security group IDs, separated by a space\.